the-advoid/ad-void/.github/ISSUE_TEMPLATE/optimization.md

 <!--
     The initial checks are required.
     Issues that do not have all boxes checked may be closed or ignored.

+    Put an 'X' in between brackets to mark the task as completed.
 -->
 ## Initial checks